 Altra-01 - Building & Constructing a Robotic Arm 2018 - Jayden Downes.

-Currently there are a lack in automation in construction, most work is currently done by builders manually which can easily result in injury or buildings taking long periods of time to build.
+Currently, there is a lack of automation in construction, most work is currently done by builders manually which can easily result in injury or buildings taking long periods of time to build.
 You are to create a robotic arm that is capable of building houses and larger structures.
 The robotic arm needs to be able to lift heavy loads, be easily transportable and very heavy duty as it will be placed on construction sites.
-The robot should also be able to reach into places that would normally be difficult for cranes and must be faster then original methods of building structures and moving objects / materials.
+The robot should also be able to reach into places that would normally be difficult for cranes and must be faster than original methods of building structures and moving objects/materials.

 - Mounting points on claw for safety to secure load.